11th January MMXX

 30th January MMXX

-Sometimes it is the smallest of details that pushes a model closer to reality.
+Sometimes it is the smallest of details that moves a model closer to reality.

-The kit came with a simple and practical method for mounting the shaft which mimicked some of the original Vardos but looked a bit “modelish”, if that makes sense.
+The kit came with a simple and practical method for mounting the shaft which mimicked some of the original Vardos but looked a bit “modelish”, if you know what I mean.

-There was always a reason things were done certain ways and this is a good example.
+There was usually a reason things were done certain ways and this is a good example.

 The resulting pivot will be stronger than the kit method while still allowing the shaft to be easily removed for any reason in the future.